ahmeddhussain/nti-final-project/README.md

 3. Push code or trigger Jenkins job Manually.

-4. After a successful run the Jenkins job prints the frontend ELB hostname in the build output.
+4. After a successful run the Jenkins job prints the frontend ELB hostname in the build output, along with the Grafana URL and admin password.

 ---